jimerik1/RP-EOS/README.md

       ...
     },
     ...
-  ]
+  ],
+  "grid_info": {
+    "type": "adaptive",
+    "pressure_points": 12,
+    "temperature_points": 15,
+    "total_points": 180
   }
+}
 ```

 ### 2. OLGA TAB

 OLGA TAB is a specialized format used by multiphase flow simulators like OLGA.
-It represents fluid properties as a structured table across a pressure and temperature grid.
+It represents fluid properties as a structured table across a grid.

 To request OLGA TAB format, add `"response_format": "olga_tab"` to the calculation section of your request.